-Yesterday, the Centers for Disease Control and Prevention (CDC) issued an Order imposing a mask requirement applicable to public transportation systems, rail, and van, bus, and motorcoach service providers to mitigate the risk of COVID-19.
+The Centers for Disease Control and Prevention (CDC) has issued an Order imposing a mask requirement applicable to public transportation systems, rail, and van, bus, and motorcoach service providers to mitigate the risk of COVID-19.
 The CDC Order implements President Biden’s Executive Order 13998, Promoting COVID-19 Safety in Domestic and International Travel, “to save lives and allow all Americans, including the millions of people employed in the transportation industry, to travel and work safely.”

 Science-based measures are critical to preventing the spread of COVID-19.
 Mask-wearing is one of several proven life-saving measures including physical distancing, appropriate ventilation, and timely testing that can reduce the transmission of COVID-19.
 Requiring masks will protect America’s transportation workers and passengers, help control the transmission of COVID-19, and aid in re-opening America’s economy.